 In fact, the Bible throughout celebrates marriage and sex.
 The Bible says that God instituted marriage at the beginning of time, and that when he did, he clearly intended it to have a physical expression:

-So what we read in the Song of Solomon, the book of the Bible mentioned earlier, is an unembarrassed celebration of marriage partnership and the joyful, tender, sensual, sexual dimensions of it.
+So, what we read in the Song of Solomon, the book of the Bible mentioned earlier, is an open celebration of the marriage partnership and all the joyful, tender, sensual, sexual dimensions of it.
 Everything else the Bible has to say about sex derives from this beautiful starting point.

 For example, the Bible teaches that married people should normally be having sex.
-It is healthy to have sex as a couple, it’s God’s plan for marriage!
-We are foolish if we don’t, that’s how strongly the Bible puts it.
-Paul goes so far as to advise,
+It is healthy to have sex as a couple; in fact, it’s God’s plan for marriage!
+The Bible even goes so far as to say we are foolish if we don’t.
+With regard to sex, in 1 Corinthians, the apostle Paul advises:

 But what about people who aren’t married?
 What does the Bible have to say about sex outside of marriage?
 The Bible is clear that sex is designed by God to bond two people together in a life-long partnership bond.
 If that’s true, then we can see that sex outside of marriage is not only oddly out of context, but it actually creates damage.
 Sex isn’t a temporary Velcro connection between two people, it is more like superglue.
 It’s too strong to be used for temporary connections.

 In other words, God knew what he was doing when he designed sex as an expression of marriage.
 And it means we are walking an unnatural path when we have sex outside of marriage.
 This is not a small thing we are playing with here.
 It is a huge gift.
 This is why Paul can counsel in I Corinthians,